tommytracey/udacity/ai-nano/projects/3-planning/results/README.md

 ![problem 1](problem-1c.jpg)

-Here is the optimal plan (6 steps total), and presumably the two sets of actions could be done in parallel.
+Here is the optimal plan (6 steps total), and presumably the two sets of actions could be executed in parallel.

 ```
 Load(C1, P1, SFO)